 INTERESTING FACTS

-- When it comes to missionary work, they believe in indifference in converting others, but in the sakes of keeping their faith alive, they have various missionary stations around the globe.
+- When it comes to missionary work, they believe in indifference in converting others, but in the sakes of keeping their faith alive, they have various missionary stations around the globe.- Since the beginnings of Zoroastrianism in the 6th century BC, they've stayed committed to the idea that slavery is wrong, and specifically forbade anyone from owning a slave.

 PICTURES